 Head of Marketing, Business in the Community, Ireland

-Businesses in Ireland are making vast steps to improve their corporate social responsibility, which has so far been credited with attracting new talent, retaining them, and promoting a loyal customer base in often an overcrowded market.
+Businesses in Ireland are making vast steps to improve their corporate social responsibility.
+In turn this has so far been credited with attracting many things.
+This includes, new talent, retention, and promoting a loyal customer base in often an overcrowded market.

-The business case: Although many firms in Ireland already have relationships with local charities, it seems that something happened in 2018, which spread the word of corporate social responsibility (CSR) at a faster rate than ever before.
+Although many firms in Ireland already have relationships with local charities, it seems that something happened in 2018.
+This spread the word of corporate social responsibility (CSR) at a faster rate than ever before.
 Moira Horgan, the Head of Marketing for Business in the Community Ireland, explains why.

 She says: “I think this year saw a coming of age in sustainability; we had 43 businesses sign up to our low-carbon pledge alone.